 What will you read next?

 During last week’s WWW Wednesday post, I actually named Charles Yu’s Interior Chinatown and Charlotte McConaghy’s Migrations as the books I am going to read next.
 I am changing my answer because I just received my copies of C. Pam Zhang’s How Much of These Hills is Gold and Isabel Ibanez’s Woven in Moonlight.
 These two books are part of my 2020 Top 10 Books I Look Forward To.
-In particular, How Much of These Hills is Gold is a book I have been looking forwarded especially after it got longlisted for the 2020 Man Booker Prize.
+In particular, How Much of These Hills is Gold is a book I have been looking forward to, especially after it got longlisted for the 2020 Man Booker Prize.

 This, however, doesn’t mean that I am not going to read Interior Chinatown and Migrations.
 I’ll try hard to complete as many books as I can this year.
-Also in line are Maggie O’Farrell’s award-wining Hamnet, David Mitchell’s Utopian Avenue and T.J.
+Also in line are Maggie O’Farrell’s award-wining Hamnet, David Mitchell’s Utopian Avenue, and T.J.
 Klune’s The House in the Cerulean Sea.
 These are books I just purchased and received recently.
-I’ll try to squeeze all of the “new” books before the year ends.
+I’ll try to squeeze all of the “new” books in before the year ends.
 Crossing my fingers.

-Not once did I consider 2020 shaping up to be a “new” books year, especially for a a backlist reader like me.
+Not once did I consider 2020 shaping up to be a “new” books year, especially for a backlist reader like me.
 I have read nearly doubled my previous output of new books, and I am still looking forward to reading some 2020 books!
 Thus concludes another WWW Wednesday update!
 I hope everyone is having a great midweek!
 Do keep safe and as always, enjoy reading!